-If you want all the details, read on!
+If you're interested in the details, read on!

 The picture quality of HDTVs is rated by numbers, such as 720p, 1080i, and 1080p.
 These numbers all refer to the TV's resolution.

 Like on a computer monitor, resolution is the primary determiner of an HDTV's picture quality, and all those numbers roughly equate to vertical resolution.
-A TV that is rated as:
+A TV rated as:

 - 720p supports video up to 1280 pixels wide by 720 pixels tall.

 - 1080p supports video up to 1920 pixels wide by 1080 pixels tall.